How about some organization fun today? I love being organized! It just helps me feel more clear headed.

 Last summer, I went through all of our items in our storage areas and got everything organized.
-While I was working on my own house, I created a storage organization system and I’m sharing it with you today.
+While I was working on my own house, I created a storage organization system and I’m sharing it with you.
+Yay!

-**If you are looking for the system pictured below…It has been revamped and is ALL new in what you see above.
+**If you found the picture below on Pinterest, I’ve updated the Storage Organization System!
 It’s now a more modern version with simple directions to make it easy to use.
-Pictures in this post will contain the old looking system, but you will receive the new version.**
+Pictures in this post will contain some of the old Storage Organization System, but you will receive the new version.
+Woot, woot!**

 When we moved into our house 7 years ago, I was due to have Pumpkin 12 days later via c-section.
 I didn’t care about what boxes went where.
 I just wanted to get mostly unpacked and settled in those 12 days because I knew I would be tired and post surgery in 12 days.
 A lot of boxes just went into the attic or shed to be dealt with later.

 Later came 7 years later….a LOT longer than I had planned.
 I wrote about my disgustingly messy house during my process of cleaning all the boxes out (which you guys sure seemed to like seeing my mess).

 As with any organization project, you will want to start by taking everything out that you are working on organizing.
 Everything… yep.
 This is a disaster.

 Next, you will want to purge.
 Be ruthless and get rid of everything you don’t love or that doesn’t have a specific purpose or use in the near future.

 Then sort items together by groups or categories.

 Figure out how you intend to store those like items.

 I really like the plastic bins.
 They are easy to store things in and keep things clean regardless of where you are storing things.